silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/14_Files/05_File_Migration.md

 ## Running migration

-Since the structure of `File` dataobjects has changed between 3.x and 4.x, a new task `MigrateFileTask` has been added to assist in migration of legacy files.
+Since the structure of `File` objects has changed between 3.x and 4.x, a new task `MigrateFileTask` has been added to assist in migration of legacy files.

 You can run this task on the command line: